metalama/website/features/core/architecture-verification.md

 ---

 {: .intro }
-Metalama is the only code verification tool for C# that can enforce _custom_ rules in real time, providing feedback as you type.
+Metalama lets you validate code **usages**, **references**, and **dependencies**, enabling you to enforce architectural rules directly in code — a concept we call **Architecture as Code**.
+It’s the only C# tool that lets you define rules tailored to your architecture and business domain, and enforce them in the IDE with real-time feedback.

+{: .note }
+This feature requires a Metalama Professional license.

 Architecture is often defined in non-executable forms, such as text and diagrams.
 Since it cannot be automatically enforced, it is verified during _code reviews_, which can be slow and frustrating for both sides.